Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

 \subsection{Comparison with the parameterization of models derived from \cite{loeuille2005a}}

-In this section, we show how our model encompasses most of the models derived from \cite{loeuille2005a}, focusing on the most important features except the biomass conversion efficiency which was thoroughly discussed previously (see Tab. \ref{table.models} and App. \ref{sec.review} for a full review).
+In this section, we show how our model encompasses most of the models derived from \cite{loeuille2005a}, focusing on the most important features, excluding the biomass conversion efficiency which was thoroughly discussed previously (see Tab. \ref{table.models} and App. \ref{sec.review} for a full review).
 Our aim is to minimize biological artificial constraints and arbitrary assumptions.
 Overall, our model is similar to the one by \cite{brannstrom2011}, except that we consider that both body size and preferred predation distance evolve, and that the biomass conversion efficiency depends on the prey and predators sizes.

 All models, including ours, assume that the main trait driving evolution is body-mass, but there are many differences on other evolving traits.
 It is hard to know which are the most important traits for long term evolution of food webs.
 We chose to focus on log-body mass and predation log-distance because assuming fixed predation distances strongly constrains the dynamics and does not allow the evolution of cannibalism, although it is widespread in nature~\citep{fox1975a}.
 For the sake of simplicity, we kept other ecological parameters constant, in particular the niche width $\sigma_\gamma$.
-Indeed, it has been shown by \cite{ingram2009, allhoff2013a} that niche width generally evolves to very small values unless an {\it ad hoc} trade-off is introduced on niche width or parameters are tuned very finely.
+Indeed, it has been shown by \cite{ingram2009} and \cite{allhoff2013a} that, in models with a non-evolving and abundant resource, niche width generally evolves to very small values unless an {\it ad hoc} trade-off is introduced on niche width, or unless parameters are finely tuned.

-We do not impose any {\it a priori} constrains on which individuals feed on each other, contrarily to many models (see columns ``Ordered predation'', ``Cannibalism'' and ``Predation rate'' in Tab. \ref{table.models}): in our model cannibalism is allowed and predation is unordered meaning that species does not necessarily feed on smaller species.
+We do not impose any {\it a priori} constraints about whether or not a given species can feed on another species, contrarily to many models (see columns ``Ordered predation'', ``Cannibalism'' and ``Predation rate'' in Tab. \ref{table.models}): in our model cannibalism is allowed and predation is unordered meaning that predators do not necessarily feed on smaller species.
 As a consequence, if predation is ordered and if cannibalism is rare in the food web, these are {\it a posteriori} emerging properties derived from the ecological and evolutionary processes.